 upload_rule: applied on traffic leaving the user’s device (typically the body of a POST request)

 download_rule: applied on traffic entering the user’s device (typically a response to a GET request)

-A given Rule can consist of File references or Detector references or both.
+A given Rule can consist of File references, Detector references, or both.

-File References describe the the types of files to detect and block.
+File References describe the types of files to detect and block.

 file_type: specifies the file extension(s) to target, such as Adobe PDF, Microsoft Powerpoint, Microsoft Word, etc